Künzelsau: Transport

 The main traffic artery of Künzelsau is federal highway B 19, which comes from the northern town of Bad Mergentheim through the Künzelsau district of Nagelberg to the Kocher, crosses Künzelsau, climbs out of the valley leaves again and then runs via Künzelsau-south towards Schwäbisch Hall and Gaildorf.
 In the southern neighboring community of Kupferzell, the B 19 connects to the Autobahn A 6 to Heilbronn to the west and to Nuremberg to the east.
 Künzelsau is connected by state and district roads with the places in the Kocher valley and the surrounding plateaus.

 Künzelsau is no longer connected to the railway network.
 The city had acquired a connection to the rail system in 1892.
 When the Royal Württemberg State Railways opened the Kocher Valley Railway from Waldenburg to Künzelsau, it also built a station in Haag with a type I entrance building.
 The line was extended to Forchtenberg in 1924, giving Nagelberg a railway connection.
 In 1981, passenger services to Hohenlohe were closed in 1991, and this was followed by total closure of the line.
 Much of the former railway line was converted to a paved bike path that leads up to the level of Hohenlohe.
 As the end of 2008, it was announced that reopening of the railway section between Künzelsau and Waldenburg was being examined as part of the Heilbronn Stadtbahn.

 Since 1999, in town, the Künzelsauer Bergbahn funicular railway has connected the main housing Taläcker in the Hohenlohe level with the core city Kocher.

 Local businesses

-Künzelsau is home to several global companies of the sectors assembly parts (distributors), ventilation systems, support equipment, textiles (jeans), and a restorer of Italian classic vespa scooters.
+Künzelsau is home to several global companies of the sectors assembly parts (distributors), ventilation systems, support equipment, and textiles (jeans).